Pyleks/milestone-project-two/README.md

 Milestone Project 2 - Interactive Frontend Development - Code Institute

-Blockworm Adventure is a game designed to provide a updated version of the old but loved snake game, with better graphics and some new unexpected twists to experience the game again with improved controls for desktop/laptop tablets and phones.
+Blockworm Adventure is a game designed to provide an updated version of the old but loved snake game, with better graphics and some new unexpected twists to experience the game again with improved controls for desktop/laptop tablets and phones.